sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 ### Looking to the future

 In a little bit over a week, we built a data pipeline to bring incredible new value to Sourcegraph that will fundamentally improve the user experience for code search and code navigation.
 As our Head of Engineering notes, we will continue to make improvements to our search relevance in every dimension over the coming days, weeks, months, and years.
+One improvement I'm particularly excited to jump into is running PageRank over much larger data with higher granularity: individual _symbols_ instead of _documents_.

 We have a pile of precise data, and now we have a proven way to compute different properties over our global source graph at scale.